Here Are The 4 Basic Duties of Husbands In Islam According to Quran and Hadith

 www.ultraupdates.com

-Neither is not fair on the mother to wake up in the middle of the night to attend the needs of the crying baby (if the baby requires more than just feeding), nor it is fair on the mother to be held responsible alone.
+Neither is not fair for the mother to wake up in the middle of the night to attend to the needs of the crying baby (if the baby requires more than just feeding), nor it is fair for the mother to be held responsible alone.

 It is your right to help your wife as well as an act of kindness.